 Another type of damages that your case may be eligible for is punitive damages.
 This damage is designed to punish the defendant and discourage them from repeating their actions.
 These damages are usually ordered by a judge or jury and apply to cases where the defendant is grossly negligent.

 Punitive damages aren’t common in car crashes, but they can apply if your attorney can prove that the other party intended to hurt you.
 One of our attorneys at our Louisville office can tell you if your case could qualify for this additional damage.

 While we would like to be able to tell you an average car accident settlement amount, there is no average settlement amount.
 Instead, the settlement amount depends on a few different factors.
 The first factor is the severity of your injuries.

-The more serious your injuries are, the more likely you are to get a larger settlement.
-If you sustain a permanent injury like paralysis that may require lifelong care, your settlement amount should be enough to cover all the costs you may face.
+The more serious your injuries are, the more likely you will get a larger settlement.
+If you sustain a permanent injury like a paralysis that may require lifelong care, your settlement amount should be enough to cover all the costs you may face.